-- The company's profile including legal name, tax identification number, Unique Entity Identifier (UEI), physical address, postal address, contact phone, email, and authorized representative; - A Commitment of Compliance with the CEWRI-HH Program Terms and Conditions Sworn Statement (PRDOH will provide the Statement's template); - Evidence of the company's registration with the Puerto Rico Department of Consumer Affairs; - Evidence of at least one (1) company employee being a Certified Renewable Electrical Systems Installer under Regulation No. 7796, or its subsequent equivalent regulation; - Evidence of the company's enrollment in the Federal Government's System of Award Management (SAM) at https://sam.gov/content/home; - A Certificate of Good Standing, valid at the time of submission, from the Puerto Rico Department of State in the name of the company; - A Debt Certificate ("Certificación de Deuda"), valid at the time of submission, issued by the Puerto Rico Department of Treasury in the name of the company; - A Certificate of Income Tax Returns ("Certificación de Radicación de Planillas"), valid at the time of submission, issued by the Puerto Rico Department of Treasury in the name of the company; - An Account Statement ("Estado de Cuenta"), valid at the time of submission, issued by the CRIM in the name of the company; - Evidence of Public Liability Insurance to cover damages for their projects in an amount no less than one million dollars (\$1,000,000) by occurrence and one million dollars (\$1,000,000) by aggregate as required under Section 9.5.2.4(e)(2) of Regulation No. 9233; - A Renovation Firm Certification valid at the time of submission, issued by EPA in the name of the Company; 28 and
+- Evidence of the company's registration with the Puerto Rico Department of Consumer Affairs; - Evidence of at least one (1) company employee being a Certified Renewable Electrical Systems Installer under Regulation No. 7796, or its subsequent equivalent regulation; - Evidence of the company's enrollment in the Federal Government's System of Award Management (SAM) at https://sam.gov/content/home; - A Certificate of Good Standing, valid at the time of submission, from the Puerto Rico Department of State in the name of the company; - A Debt Certificate ("Certificación de Deuda"), valid at the time of submission, issued by the Puerto Rico Department of Treasury in the name of the company; - A Certificate of Income Tax Returns ("Certificación de Radicación de Planillas"), valid at the time of submission, issued by the Puerto Rico Department of Treasury in the name of the company; - An Account Statement ("Estado de Cuenta"), valid at the time of submission, issued by the CRIM in the name of the company; - Evidence of Public Liability Insurance to cover damages for their projects in an amount no less than one million dollars (\$1,000,000) by occurrence and one million dollars (\$1,000,000) by aggregate as required under Section 9.5.2.4(e)(2) of Regulation No. 9233; - A Renovation Firm Certification valid at the time of submission, issued by EPA in the name of the Company; 35 and - A PRDOH New Vendor Request Form duly completed and accompanied by its associated forms and documentation.